I beg to move,

 The proportion of young people who are not in education, employment or training is about 15% in Yorkshire and Humberside.
 The Social Mobility Commission’s “State of the Nation” report, published last week, highlighted that some affluent areas such as West Berkshire, the Cotswolds and Crawley are among the worst for offering good education and employment opportunities for their most disadvantaged residents.
 Some young people can be caught in a cycle between being in and out of employment, education or training, which again can have long-term consequences for their earnings, employment, health and wellbeing.

 It is extremely difficult to estimate accurately the number of young people not in education, employment or training in the UK, and the numbers may be much higher than the official figures.
 Evidence from London and Manchester youth talent match programmes suggests a significant number of hidden NEETs, as they are referred to.
 London Youth’s talent match found that 35% of its intake from January 2014 to December 2016 were people who could be said to be hidden NEETs.
 Talent match is funded by the Big Lottery Fund and the European social fund.
 While the Government have guaranteed funding agreed up to the point of Brexit, there is a question of where funding will come from after that.
-I would be grateful if the Minister would respond on that point.
+I should be grateful if the Minister would respond on that point.

 How do the Government plan to ensure that those hidden young people are found and given the support that they need?
 That was once a local authority responsibility but, due to financial pressures, many local authorities have reduced youth services and do not track the whereabouts of the local youth population.